Survicate Flutter SDK

 Screen name is case sensitive.
 If there's any discrepancy between what's declared in the ‘Screens’ tab of the Target section in the Survicate panel and the application code, the survey will not appear.

-Survicate Android SDK allows you to launch surveys based on events your users trigger in your app.
-Your survey will instantly after an event occurs in your app.
+The SDK allows you to launch surveys based on events your users trigger in your app.
+Your survey will show instantly after an event occurs in your app.

 Event name is case sensitive.
 If there is any discrepancy between what's declared in the ‘Triggers’ tab of the Target section in the Survicate panel and the application code, the survey will not appear.

-You can pass user attributes to Survicate as an additional layer of information about your users.
-Attributes can be used to:
+You can provide user attributes to Survicate as an extra layer of information about your users.
+The attributes have various use cases:

 If you need to test surveys on your device,